Call Center Noise Control

 Related Sound Panel Options

-There is a tackable version of the Fabric Panel that converts the sound panel to a bulletin board.
-This is called a FabricTack panel and is popular as an inset into a work desk environment.
-Another popular alternative sound panel option is our Pyramid foam panels that can mounted as you wish around your room.
-And finally, if you have an exposed joist metal deck ceiling, the VET Baffles are yet another means for introducing sound control into your Call Center environment.
+There is a tack-able version of our Fabric Panel that converts the sound panel to a bulletin board.
+This is called a FabricTack Treatment Panel and is popular as an inset into a work desk environment.
+Another popular alternative sound panel option is our Pyramid Acoustic Foam that can mounted as you wish around your room.
+And finally, if you have an exposed joist metal deck ceiling, the VET Acoustic Baffles are yet another means for introducing sound control into your Call Center environment.

 Questions?
 Call 1-800-638-9355See Fabric Panel